therealnicoroshi/modlist/README.md

 ### ❗ IT IS RECOMMENDED AT THIS TIME TO OPEN THE IN GAME MENU TO 'CONTROLS' AND CHANGE ANY KEY BINDINGS TO SUIT YOUR PERSONAL PREFERENCES ❗

 ### ❗ DEFAULT KEY MAPPING CAN BE SET FOR MOST KEYS BY PRESSING ESC KEY/CONTROLS/DEFAULT BUTTON AT THE BOTTOM ❗

+### ⚠️ As of version 2.1.9 The majority of the keymapping has been returned to default ⚠️

 #### *NOTE: All of these (except the swan and short dive keys of 'X', and 'C') can be changed to suit your preference either in settings/controls menu in game, the MCM menu or through the ini files for the specific mod found in MO2 left pane.*